cfjedimaster/fireflyapi/articles/complex_process_1/article.md

 	return response.json()["outputs"][0]["image"]["id"]
 ```

 This method is passed two main arguments (ignoring the credentials) - `text` and `imageId`, representing our prompt and reference image.
 You can see in `data` where these values are passed in.
-Finally, this is passed to the [Text-to-image](https://developer.adobe.com/firefly-api/api/#operation/v2/images/generate) API endpoint.
+Finally, this is passed to the Firefly [Text-to-image](https://developer.adobe.com/firefly-api/api/#operation/v2/images/generate) API endpoint.
 The result, in this case only the ID of the image, is returned.
 We ignore the actual result URL as we just need the ID.
 You'll see why soon.

 After generating the image for the prompt, we then need to resize it once for each of our desired sizes: